Aumwich/cosmis/disrules_draft.md

 - **Special Roles**:
   - `@Coordinator` - Game administrators
-  - `@Spectator` - Read-only access to observe the game
+  - `@Spectator` - For eliminated players and external observers; has read-only access to game channels, but can communicate in designated spectator areas (e.g., #spectator-kibitz channel)

 ### Bot Architecture
 - **The Coordinator**: Main game bot handling all game mechanics